How it started

 I am a human being.
 And until recently I didn’t really know what that meant.
 This is my story of discovery and recovery.

-There is a moment in my childhood where the playful curiosity began to fade.
-From this day forward brick by brick I layered on expectations, judgments, and trauma responses to my life.
+There is a traumatizing moment in my childhood where the playful curiosity immediately faded and I began carrying the backpack of PTSD.
+From this day forward I layered on expectations, judgments, and trauma responses to my life, brick by brick being added to my backpack.
 Year after year, decade after decade I was creating and carrying my backpack of bricks.

 Each moment of my life was witnessed, experienced, and engaged with my backpack on.
 These expectations on myself, judgments on myself and others, and trauma responses were part of every breath I took.
 I carried it through moments of joy, and moments of suffering.
 When I set goals, in my personal life and business, it came from judgments and expectations.
 When I succeeded, I saw only the imperfection, and when I failed, I again added new bricks to my backpack.